okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 After then also creating the service, we can grab the minikube service url and use curl to get info on that request.
 From here, would could see that it is `nginx` answer the request and transferring it to the Node port.

-If we then want to jump into the nginx container to see what is going on, we can run `kubectl exec -i -t helloworld-nginx -c nginx -- bash` (-c flag to specify container).
+If we then want to jump into the nginx container to see what is going on, we can run `kubectl exec -i -t helloworld-nginx -c nginx -- bash` (-c flag to specify container) and run `ps x`